bodo-ai/Bodo/docs/docs/faq.md

 ### When is Bodo DataFrames *Not* appropriate?
 What is it *not* designed for?
-Bodo is designed for large-scale data processing and may not be appropriate for other use cases such as accelerating Python web frameworks (e.g. Django) and other non-compute Python applications.
+Bodo DataFrames is designed for large-scale data processing and may not be appropriate for other use cases such as accelerating Python web frameworks (e.g. Django) and other non-compute Python applications.